rotundasoftware/cartero/README.md

 		// specify an array of file extensions. viewFileExt : ".html",

-		// The following three properties behave exactly as their counterparts in
+		// (default: /^_.*/) Files with names matching this regular expression
-		// the `library` option (discussed above).
+		// will be completely ignored by Cartero. filesToIgnore : /^_.*/,

-		filesToIgnore : /^_.*/,
+		// (default: /^__.*/) Directories with names matching this regular expression
-		directoriesToIgnore : /^__.*/,
+		// will be completely ignored by Cartero. directoriesToIgnore : /^__.*/,

-		directoriesToFlatten : /^_.*/,
+		// (default: /^_.*/) Behaves exactly as its counterpart in the `library` option. directoriesToFlatten : /^_.*/,
 	}